agda/agda/doc/user-manual/language/reflection.lagda.rst

 ~~~~~

 The built-in ``QNAME`` type represents quoted names and comes equipped with
-equality, ordering and a show function.
+equality, ordering, and a show function.

 ::